harp-tech/protocol/Device.md

     section Id
     ASSEMBLY_VERSION      :id1, 0, 1
     section Default
-    -      :d1, 0, 1
+    0      :d1, 0, 1
 ```

-Contains the version number of the assembled components.
-The value is persistent and it is not changeable by the user.
-The register is optional and expected to have a default value of `0` (ZERO).
+Specifies the version number of the assembled components.
+The value of this register is persistent and MUST NOT be changeable by the user.
+If this register is not implemented, it MUST have the default value of `0`.

 ### **`R_CORE_VERSION_H` (U8) – Major Core Version**